-SDI 300 Ethics of Imaging I
+SDI 300 Introductory to Specialty Imaging

 Content is designed to provide a fundamental background in ethics focusing on the specialty imaging sciences.
 Emphasis is placed on the added responsibility of the advanced imager.
+Taught in the introductory period, the specialty imaging student will learn the fundamental working knowledge and skills needed to begin gaining clinical experience in the practicums.
+Successful completion of this course is mandatory for continuation into the clinical experience of the program.